-

 June 22, 2018

-The Nielsen Memorandum upholds the Duke Memorandum from September 2017, which rescinded the DACA program.
-Secretary Nielsen provides 3 reasons for doing so.
-First, DACA is contrary to law under Texas v.
+The Nielsen Memorandum upholds the Duke Memorandum from September 2017, which rescinded DACA.
+Secretary Nielsen provides 3 reasons: First, DACA is contrary to law under Texas v.
 United States and incompatible with the INA's regulatory scheme.
 Second, DHS is not sufficiently confident in the legality of DACA as a discretionary enforcement policy.
 Third, DACA was not implemented by Congress and lacks the detail and permanence of a statute.
-The Nielsen Memorandum then goes on to outline guidance for the individualized, case-by-case exercise of prosecutorial discretion.
+The Nielsen Memorandum also outlines guidance for individualized, case-by-case prosecutorial discretion.

 DACA Memorandum from Secretary Kirstjen M. Nielsen -